The Living "Old Glory"

 In her book, "The Star-Spangled Banner" (2003, National Geographic Society), author Margaret Sedeen wrote, "This was the flag that flew on American ships during hostilities with France from 1798 to 1801.
 In 1803 it was raised over New Orleans after the Louisiana Purchase.
 It was the flag carried on the western explorations of Lewis and Clark and Zebulon Pike."
 Indeed, it was the 15-star design that flew during a bombardment of Fort McHenry by the British in 1814, that inspired 35-year old Baltimore lawyer Francis Scott Key to write a poem that would become our national anthem.

 The fifteen-stripe design lasted twenty-three years, until 1818, when new 20-star design was introduced.
 The new design included a return to 13 stripes.
-More on that next week . . .
+More on that in the next installment . . .

 |